Neb English Support Class 12 |

 Answer:

-The facts that have been missed in Roosevelt’s call for a “second Bill of Rights” are as follows:
+The facts that have been missed in Roosevelt’s call for the "Second Bill of Rights" are:

 f.
 Write the truth expressed in Herodotus’s Histories.